Study Mechanical Engineering in the US

 Bachelor of Science in Mechanical Engineering

-Pacific’s BS in Mechanical Engineering curriculum focuses on machine systems and structures, robotics, and other related engineering disciplines, alongside humanistic, societal, and environmental topics.
-This enables students to have a broad understanding of mechanical engineering and its social impacts — and to launch their careers successfully.
+Pacific’s bachelor’s curriculum focuses on machine systems and structures, robotics, and other related engineering disciplines, alongside humanistic, societal, and environmental topics.
+This enables students to have a broad understanding of the industry and its social impacts — and to launch their careers successfully.

-To earn a BS in Mechanical Engineering at the University of the Pacific, you are required to submit the following documents with the application:
+To earn this degree at the University of the Pacific, you are required to submit the following documents with the application:

 To learn more about advanced credit options, finances, English language proficiency, and more at the University of the Pacific, speak to a Shorelight advisor.